moranebienvenu/twopercenters_article/paper.md

 :name: group_vs_group_layout
 :placeholder: ./static/fig6.png

 Group-vs-group comparison between research fields and countries with statistical distributions.
+Abbreviations: Number of Citations (NC), H-index (H), Hm-index (Hm), Number of citations to single-authored papers (NCS), Number of citations to single and first-authored papers (NCSF), Number of citations to single, first, and last-authored papers (NCSFL).
 ***For each group, users can select the organisation (by country, field, institute or All), and a list of available options will be shown.
 They can also select the type of analysis (Career or Single Year), choose the year (2017–2021),toggle the exclusion of self-citations or apply a log transformation.***

 :::

-[](#fig4),[](#fig5) and [](#fig6) demonstrate comparison options across multiple organizational levels, from individual researchers to entire research fields and national systems.
+[](#fig4), [](#fig5) and [](#fig6) demonstrate comparison options across multiple organizational levels, from individual researchers to entire research fields and national systems.
 The panels allow users to toggle between career-span and single-year metrics while maintaining the option to exclude self-citations for more objective assessments.
 Statistical visualizations include box plots and distribution analyses that reveal performance variability within groups, providing context for individual achievements relative to peer cohorts.
 This multi-scale approach supports evidence-based evaluation of research impact across institutional, national, and disciplinary boundaries

 # Conclusion